collectiveaccess/ProvidenceDocs/_source/providence/developer/deduplication.rst

 * `Implementation Details`_
 * `Computing the Checksum`_

-Deduplication, available as of CollectiveAccess version 1.7, is only available as a command line utility, and as part of the   `Replication <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/Replication.html>`_ protocol.
+As of CollectiveAccess version 1.7, **deduplication** is only available as a `command line utility <file:///Users/charlotteposever/Documents/ca_manual/providence/user/administration/caUtils.html?highlight=cautil>`_, and as part of the  `Replication <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/Replication.html>`_ protocol.

 Using Deduplication
 -------------------